-The challenge: It is ironic that a discussion of service excellence in this industry has to be tempered by a popular movie image of Paul Blart, Mall Cop.
-A more intellectual analysis of the industry by Michigan State University concluded, "Despite playing a more important role in the wake of 9/11, the security guard industry remains plagued by inadequate training and standards in many states.
+The challenge- It is ironic that a discussion of service excellence in this industry has to be tempered by a popular movie image of Paul Blart, Mall Cop.
+A more intellectual analysis of the industry by Michigan State University concluded "Despite playing a more important role in the wake of 9/11, the security guard industry remains plagued by inadequate training and standards in many states.
 Formal training of the one million-plus private security officers is widely neglected; a surprising finding when contrasted with other private occupations such as paramedics, childcare workers and even cosmetologists.
 By and large, security guards say they're unprepared to handle problematic people and physical altercations and to protect themselves.
 They strongly endorse the need for systematic and standardized training in the industry."
-One might well question the legitimacy of OpEx in this industry if basic selection and training standards cannot be universally established and verified.
+4 One might well question the legitimacy of OpEx in this industry if basic selection and training standards cannot be universally established and verified.

-The lack of standards is reflected in the frequent frustration expressed by many chief security officers, security managers and procurement executives who receive commitments for gold level service from winning bidders and then experience inadequate recruitment pools, poor management, shoddy performance, excessive and unacceptable turnover rates, or loss of quality performers either through attrition or reassignment to new contracts.
-One challenge that is difficult to manage for both parties is the inadequate regional recruitment supply.
-This occurs when the job market is so robust that only the less qualified remain available for hire.
-On the flip side, these jobs may be temporary positions for the well qualified who are holding for an appointment in another pending position.
+This lack of standards is reflected in the frequent frustration expressed by many chief security officers, security managers and procurement executives who receive commitments for gold level service from winning bidders and then experience inadequate recruitment pools, poor management, shoddy performance, excessive and unacceptable turnover rates, or loss of quality performers either through attrition or re-assignment to new contracts.
+One challenge that is difficult to manage for both parties is that of the inadequate regional recruitment supply.
+This occurs when the job market is so robust that what remains for hire are the less qualified or those who will marginally pass or invariably fail the screening process.
+On the flip side, and a partial contributor to the turnover problem, these jobs often may be a temporary position for the well qualified who are holding for an appointment in a public safety or other pending position.